arslanmusaddiq/1DT308-Introductory-Project/study_guide_1DT308.md

 Present and discuss your project with a teacher or TAs no later than three weeks after the course starts.
 Discussions take place during lab sessions.

+At the end of the project, you are expected to present or demonstrate it either online or on-site in Kalmar and submit a report that details your project’s design, implementation, challenges faced, and results.

 ## Course objectives